 The Ascutney Outdoors Center is also the starting point for our newest marked trail, aptly named the Ascutney Outdoors Trail – click for a larger and printable map.
 The trail goes to the top of the old triple chair lift and offers open vistas and spectacular views all along the way for your enjoyment – just follow the yellow markers.
 If you are looking for a shorter hike, we recommend going to the ‘picnic table’, about a half mile up from the AOC.
 This stopping point offers panoramic views of Brownsville and the surrounding countryside.
 If you want a longer hike, go all the way up to the top of the trail (some steeps) and take in the views all the way to the White Mountains.
 This hike is about 1.5 miles long and has an elevation gain of nearly 1,500 feet.

-For those wanting to reach the summit of Mt Ascutney on foot, the mountain features five principal, summit-bound hiking trails, three of which are named for the town from which that trail originates.
-The State Park publishes a map showing the Summit Trails on Mt Ascutney and useful information.
+Longer term plans are being made to connect the AOT to the Town’s Bicentennial Trail and State Park trails.
+Until then, for those wanting to reach the summit of Mt Ascutney on foot, the mountain features five principal, summit-bound hiking trails, three of which are named for the town from which that trail originates.
+The State Park publishes this map showing the Summit Trails on Mt Ascutney and other useful information.

 Other hiking options include departing from the Mountainside Drive trailhead for a stroll up the expansive Mile Long Field and easy access to the central section of the trails network.
 The Town Forest trail head provides an extensive trail network wandering up, around and through a variety of different environments highlighting the natural beauty of Vermont.

-Visit our ‘location’ page for more information and directions to each trail-head.
+Visit our Locations page for more information and directions to each trail-head.